 Comparative Legal Systems

 This course is open to Pre-Law Scholars.
 Pre-Law students who have a GPA of 3.6 or higher can petition the course instructor for inclusion in the course.
-This is a seminar conducted by faculty of the School of Law.
+This seminar is designed to provide pre-law students an opportunity to critically examine public perceptions and expectations concerning the legal profession, basic concepts of justice, the rule of law, the judicial process and the nature of contemporary law study.
+Through readings, discussion topics, media reports and guest speakers, we will explore the manner in which lawyers serve, and sometimes struggle to serve, values important in a democratic society governed by the rule of law.
 A final paper and class participation are major determinants of the grade.

 PLS 410 Legal Internship (3)